daniel-tran/emoticon-evaluator/README.md

 ##Q. When will the project be finished?

-A. Being my first Git project where I'm actually using source code control, I would imagine that this could extend into a long-term project in terms of code maintenance and updating.
+   Being my first Git project where I'm actually using source code control, I would imagine that this could extend into a long-term project in terms of code maintenance and updating.
    Having said that, I think when the main implementation is finished, certain revisions can be made available as pull requests.